-Policy 7: Keeping native animals in captivity
+Policy 7: Keeping Native Animal in Captivity

 The Society is opposed to taking native terrestrial vertebrates from the wild into captivity except as necessary for educational display and research purposes.

 Wherever possible zoo specimens should be obtained from captive breeding programs.
 Repeated capture of a species from the wild for display purposes is unacceptable under this policy.